I’ve never been so happy to depart a destination as I was the day we left Tanzania‘s Lake Natron to visit the Maasai people in a traditional village.

 But it’s our time with the warm, welcoming Maasai people that I’ll forever remember most about that day.

-There were no signs pointing travelers to the village, which is located about 10 minutes outside Mto Wa Mbu en route from the Ngorongoro Conservation Area to Lake Manyara National Park.
-In fact, even calling it a village might be a stretch.
+There were no signs pointing travelers to the unnamed village, which is located about 10 minutes outside Mto Wa Mbu en route from the Ngorongoro Conservation Area to Lake Manyara National Park.
+In fact, even calling it a village might be a bit of a stretch.

 You’ll spot the brightly colored reds, blues and purples of their shúka (sheets worn wrapped around the body, with one over each shoulder and a third over the top of them) standing out vividly against the landscape.

 You’ll see them alongside the road in small villages such as the one we visited, modern towns such as Arusha, and walking across the vast open pastures on which they continue to graze their cattle, as they have for more than 500 years now.

 While it may be the world-renowned wildlife that draws most travelers to Tanzania, it’s the Maasai people who give the region its distinctive cultural flavor.